vaginessa/dns-wiki/Kernel-security.md

 See also Network Security Policy, over [here](https://android.googlesource.com/platform/frameworks/base/+/refs/heads/master/core/java/android/security/NetworkSecurityPolicy.java?ref=driverlayer.com%2Fweb%2F%2F%2F%2F%2F%2F%2F).

 HTTPS:
 <code><application android:usesCleartextTraffic = "false” /></code> will prevent any component in the app from performing any network I/O over unencrypted socket connections (supports HTTP, FTP, WebSockets, IMAP, SMTP & XMPP).
 This was designed for third party libraries that use insecure channels of communication.
-In fact that could be bypassed.
+In fact that could be bypassed in the future.